Computing

 Home Learning Ideas

-- Lightbot - https://lightbot.com/flash.html/
+- Lightbot - https://lightbot.com/flash.html

 - Hour of Code: https://hourofcode.com/uk/learn

-- SCRATCH - https://scratch.mit.edu/
+- Scratch - https://scratch.mit.edu/

-Online Safety advice:
+Online Safety advice for parents:

 https://www.internetmatters.org/inclusive-digital-safety/resources/